New York Se New Karachi

-At 14th Lux Style Awards, it received nomination of Best Television Actor to Azfar Rehman.
+At the 14th Lux Style Awards, it received nomination of Best Television Actor to Azfar Rehman.

 Plot

 The story starts with a couple, Feroza and Kifayat who lives in New York from many past years.
 To attend a family wedding, their family comes to New Karachi, in Kifayat's ancestral home.
 Feroza with a sense of superiority complex, tires of her Punjabi sister-in-law, Razia.
 The story takes a turns when it reveals that their children, Sara and Salman are interested in each other and want to marry.